HewlettPackard/supersim/docs/auto_sims.md

 should be bypassed.
 This is really useful for situations where you want to run a coarse grain simulation to see a general trend.
 Then when all looks good you can increase the granularity and re-run the TaskRun script.
 Only the missing tasks will be run while the rest of them will be bypassed.
-Let's incrase the simulation granularity and re-run the script:
+Let's increase the simulation granularity and re-run the script:

 ``` sh